Are you short on time but want to do something about your poor Google position?

 - Photographer in Oldham

-Now you have your keyword and location, you need to add them to your title tag and heading tag (H1).
+Now you have your keyword and location it’s time to optimise your page by adding them to your title tag and heading tag (H1).

 The title tag is what is seen in the Google search results and is a ranking factor.
 The heading (H1) tag is your main heading on your web page and it lets Google know what the page is about.